MakoEdits/Tarkov-Weapon-Accuracy-Visualiser/README.md

 ![Import Example](/examples/ImportExample.png)

+## Information

+Tarkov MOA is represented as radius rather than the traditional diamater format

+This means that the formula is: ```Tarkov MOA x 2 x 2.54``` for centimeters

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.